DyxBenjamin/playground/SecureSignReadme.md

 ![set parameters](https://blazing-app-9ghrk.cloud.serverless.com/public/doc/6863CFC0-A954-4554-A76A-48AF6BB2E70C.jpeg "Logo Title Text 1")

-this request returns a json with the document fields and keys for configuration, similar to the following
+This request save the form pdf on serverless storage and returns a json with the document fields and keys for configuration, similar to the following

      ```json